External quality assurance

 What happens with the results?

-The NSS results are made publicly available to help prospective students, their families and advisors make informed decisions of where and what to study.
+The NSS results are made publicly available to help prospective students, their families and advisors make informed decisions about where and what to study.
 Institutions and students’ unions also use the data to identify areas of strengths and weaknesses to help bring about change and make improvements for future generations of students.

 How do I complete it?